-Look at the debate over climate change.
-There has been considerable discussion concerning the cherry-picking of issues and facts on both sides as they discuss the effects (or lack thereof) of global warming.
-To what degree the information is accurate or inaccurate continues to be a hotly debated issue, but the example holds in terms on an audience's response to a perceived dishonestly.
+Look at the debate over the U.S. conflict with Iraq.
+There has been considerable discussion concerning the cherry-picking of issues and facts to create a case for armed intervention.
+To what degree the information at the time was accurate or inaccurate will continue to be a hotly debated issue, but the example holds in terms on an audience's response to a perceived dishonestly.
 Partial truths are incomplete and often misleading, and you don't want your audience to turn against you because they suspect you are being less than forthright and honest.